Gadoskey/DevOps_Stage_1/README.md

 Classifies a number and returns its properties.

 #### Query Parameters:
-- `number`: The number you want to classify (must be a valid integer).
+- `number`: The number you want to classify.

 #### Example Request:
 - `GET https://dev-ops-stage-1-g0r68n0zd-mustapha-opeyemis-projects.vercel.app/api/classify-number?number=28`